henry-luo/mark/docs/mark-syntax.md

 - A **type name**: which corresponds to class name or type name of an object.
 In JavaScript, that is the `obj.constructor.name`.
 In HTML and XML, that's the element name.
 - Optional list of **content** values following the properties: the content values corresponds to child nodes in markup data.
 - Mark comment is defined to make it fully compatible with HTML content model, so that HTML can be mapped into Mark without any data loss.

+## Mark Pragma

+Another syntax extension to JSON is Mark pragma, it is a sequence of characters enclosed in '{' and '}'.
+It can contain any printable character except '{' and '}', which need to be escaped using backslash '\'.

+It is design to support markup content like HTML comment and XML processing instruction.

 ## Other Syntax Extensions to JSON